Coming Of Age: The Best Procedures To Consider In Your 40s

 For the Hair and Body

-Body Sculpting In case you haven’t picked up on it yet, many of the body’s natural responses and processes start to slow with age.
+In case you haven’t picked up on it yet, many of the body’s natural responses and processes start to slow with age.
 The metabolism is not least among them.
 Coupled with the decrease in skin elasticity, patients in their forties may opt for surgical and non-surgical body contouring procedures that can remove unwanted fat deposits from most parts of the body (think: love handles, abdomen, buttocks, and thighs).

 There are a number of treatments, at varying degrees of invasiveness, that fall under the ‘body sculpting’ umbrella.
 Non-surgical procedures like CoolSculpting®, SculpSure®, and UltraShape®, for example, eliminate excess fat by heating or freezing it.
-Newer options like EmSculpt®, meanwhile, offer toning and strengthening benefits by employing high-intensity, focused electromagnetic technology that mimics the effects of 20,000 crunches over the course of a 30 minute treatment.
+Newer options like EmSculpt®, meanwhile, offer toning and strengthening benefits by employing high-intensity, focused electromagnetic technology that mimics the effects of 20,000 crunches over the course of a 30-minute treatment.

 These non-surgical treatments come with minimal downtime (especially when compared to a tummy tuck or liposuction), but three to four sessions will be needed to see results.
 While the effects are permanent and fully visible after about four to six months, they require patients to maintain their weight.

-Hair Growth Treatments For men in particular, hair growth can slow in the forties, leading to a receding hairline, hair thinning, and baldness.
+For men in particular, hair growth can slow in the forties, leading to a receding hairline, hair thinning, and baldness.
 For patients with severe hair loss, hair transplant surgery is the most effective and most invasive solution.
 While there are several techniques (micro-grafting, slit grafting, punch grafting, etc.), each hair transplant method involves moving hair from another part of the body to the desired area.

 The most effective non-surgical hair loss solution for men and women alike is platelet-rich plasma (a.k.a.
 PRP) injections.
 Similar to a vampire facial on the face, the process involves injecting a PRP solution composed of the patient’s own platelets (usually drawn from the arm) into the scalp and affected areas.
-The blood acts like fertilizer, promoting stronger and thicker hair growth.
-Each treatment lasts about a half hour and patients have monthly visits for the first six months before switching to a bi-monthly schedule.
+The blood acts like a fertilizer, promoting stronger and thicker hair growth.
+Each treatment lasts about a half-hour and patients have monthly visits for the first six months before switching to a bi-monthly schedule.

-Whether you’re dealing with skin laxity, hyperpigmentation, hair loss, or weight gain, there are an increasing number of minimally invasive cosmetic procedures to tighten, brighten, and rejuvenate the face and body for patients of all ages.
+Whether you’re dealing with skin laxity, hyperpigmentation, hair loss, or weight gain, there is an increasing number of minimally invasive cosmetic procedures to tighten, brighten, and rejuvenate the face and body for patients of all ages.